 P&S sponsors several global health programs and provides funding for selected students during the summer after first year, particularly in resource-poor countries.
 The programs are described below.
 Modest funding through P&S is also available to selected P&S students participating in research or for service projects they have initiated in developing countries.

-Program for Global and Population Health (formerly IFAP)
+Program for Education Global and Population Health (formerly IFAP)

-Through the Program for Global and Population Health (GPH), founded by Dr. Stephen W. Nicholas in 1999, the GPH Abroad initiative, facilitates the involvement of students across all four schools of CUMC in global health experiences and research projects.
-Students are matched with partnering international organizations to complete research projects, program planning & evaluation projects, and clinical rotations while experiencing the language and culture of their host country firsthand.
+Through the Program for Education in Global and Population Health (formerly IFAP) the Summer Abroad Program facilitates the involvement of students across all four schools of CUIMC in global health research projects.
+Students are matched with partnering international organizations to complete research projects, program planning and evaluation projects.

 International Center for AIDS Care and Treatment Program (ICAP)